JIM MEHRER'S POSTAL HISTORY

 __________

-Anthology of Machine Cancel Postal Markings: Volumes 1 through 5.
-(Machine Cancel Society/1992-1994): Contains monographs on a wide variety of machine cancel topics, including: updates on Barry, Groth-Constantine, Barr-Fyke, Perfection, Pneumatic and Hampden cancels, plus American Machine service markings; U.S. Naval machine postal markings; purple postal markings by facer/cancelers 1973-1984; machine postal markings of Florida; Greenfield, Michigan, pseudo-machine cancels; a list of slogan cancels; spray markings; Dayton, Ohio, jet-sprayed holiday labels; Potter & Vail update; 1992 Olympic Games marks; Doremus received marks; Universal "K" cancels; parcel post stamps with flag cancellations; and a history of the Ohio Jet Spray.
+Anthology of Machine Cancel Postal Markings: Volumes 1 through 6.
+(Machine Cancel Society/1992-1994): Contains monographs on a wide variety of machine cancel topics, including: updates on Barry, Groth-Constantine, Barr-Fyke, Perfection, Pneumatic and Hampden cancels, plus American Machine service markings; U.S. Naval machine postal markings; purple postal markings by facer/cancelers 1973-1984; machine postal markings of Florida; Greenfield, Michigan, pseudo-machine cancels; a list of slogan cancels; spray markings; Dayton, Ohio, jet-sprayed holiday labels; Potter & Vail update; 1992 Olympic Games marks; Doremus received marks; Universal "K" cancels; parcel post stamps with flag cancellations; a history of the Ohio Jet Spray; and Aero-Marcophilately.
 A useful and interesting potpourri of subjects.
-(Unbound.) #970493. $110.00.
+(Unbound.) #970493.
+Price on Request.

 __________